 Businesses who wish to maximize ROI need to understand the dynamics of today’s marketing environment.
 Today, the most successful marketing is accomplished by a shrewd integration of online and offline marketing.
-The more traditional methods of direct mail and mailing lists play a key role.
+At the core of these two outlets, is building the right audience from the start.

-The key to a successful marriage of online and offline marketing is brand loyalty.
-It is a well known fact that it costs more to acquire new customers than it does to make repeat sales to existing customers.
+The key to a successful collaboration of online and offline marketing is brand loyalty.
+It is a well-known fact that it costs more to acquire new customers than it does to make repeat sales to existing customers.
 Once you have a new customer it is vital that you keep that customer for repeat sales.

 Two Kinds of Mailing Lists